Labeeb1234/px4_drone/README.md

 - ros2 launch octomapping_test octomapping.launch.py (for static base_link->cam_link tf and launching octomapping server for octomapping)
 ```

+- **Note**: The static TFs are based on the dimensions of the X500 drone model dimensions specified in the sdf in the px4-autopilot pkg

 ### Hardware Mission Planning